Your cart

 Is smoking or edibles better for beginners?

 That depends on your goals.
-For those unfamiliar or uncomfortable with smoking, edibles might feel more familiar.
+For those unfamiliar or uncomfortable with smoking, edibles might feel more accessible.
 That said, because edibles tend to eventually hit harder and last longer, it’s important to start with a low dose and avoid redosing before the full effects are evident.

 Do edibles stay in your system longer than smoking?